gblbjj/pi-top-install/README.md

 **2 - program to set the screen brightness (version 1.1, released)**

-This program is for Raspbian Jessie only, it should not be installed in pi-topOS.
+This program is for Raspbian Stretch and Jessie only, it should not be installed in pi-topOS.

 For installation instructions, see below under INSTALLATION INSTRUCTIONS FOR 2 AND/OR 3.